vstoms/blog/content/english/post/defender-part1.md

 **Additional features**: All other enhanced Defender for Servers security capabilities for Windows and Linux machines running in Azure, AWS, GCP, and on-premises.

-The next post will be about old vs new agents and how to onboard Defender for Server for your servers.
+Next up will be about old vs new agents and how to onboard Defender for Server for your servers.